Meet our CHC Core Faculty

 I’m a stickler for: My kids would say that I’m a stickler for microwaving my ice cream before I eat it.
 And if you haven’t tried it, then just keep your wrong opinions to yourself.

-Brian McWhorter Profile
+Contact Brian McWhorter

 outdoor portrait of christopher michlig